swjung333/Data_Analysis_Portfolio/Data_Analysis_PowerBi/README.md

 Welcome to my first report, using PowerBi.
 This project visualizes the average temperature trends in Seoul, South Korea, over the past 100 years (1924–2023) to identify long-term patterns and evidence of climate change.

 ## Objectives
-Identify the warmest, coldest year over the past 100 years and the average temperature.
+Identify the warmest, coldest year over the past 100 years and their respective temperatures.

 Analyze average temperature by year and season to understand trends.